MissVintee/TerraNest-Old/README.md

 # TerraNest 🌍
-### Empowering Sustainability, Uniting Communities
+### Empowering Sustainability, Assembling Communities, Companies & Organizations over one Platform

 ## About TerraNest
 TerraNest is a *Flutter-based mobile application* designed to connect sustainable businesses with conscious consumers.
 It provides a marketplace for eco-friendly products, promotes grassroots entrepreneurship, and encourages responsible consumption.